Solicitor Advocate KC

 Murray became a partner in 1975 and has remained with this firm ever since.
 He is highly regarded amongst his peers having practised at the very highest level for a number of years.
 His reputation has seen him receive a number of awards such as Advocate’s Choice Solicitor of the Year in 2010.
 He was also ranked first in The Herald’s poll of Criminal Solicitors in Scotland in 2010 and is often asked for media contributions where Scots Criminal Law is subject to a significant development, such is the weight of his opinion on matters of criminal law.

-He became a Solicitor Advocate in 1993 and took silk as Queens Counsel in 2008, becoming one of only three Solicitor Advocate Queen’s Counsel in Scotland.
+He became a Solicitor Advocate in 1993 and took silk as Kings Counsel in 2008, becoming one of only three Solicitor Advocate King’s Counsel in Scotland.
 Since 1973, he has been practising exclusively in the Criminal Courts in Scotland and has appeared in every Sheriff Court in Scotland, as well as the High Court of Justiciary and the Court of Appeal as senior counsel.

 He is has been instructed in a variety of cases of a complex and novel nature and has been tasked with appearing in a number of significant and highly publicised criminal cases over the past 38 years spent at Beltrami & Co.
 The list below is only a limited view of some of the issues that he has litigated.
 His extensive experience sees him receive instruction as solicitor and counsel.